 All IU faculty are responsible for ensuring they understand the FERPA regulation and IU policies and procedures related to the safeguarding and release of student information.
 The following resources are here to help you!

 The FERPA Tutorial for Faculty is designed to give instructors a base-level knowledge of the rules governing release of student information.
 The tutorial will take approximately 30 minutes to complete.

 Once a student begins attending an institution of post-secondary education, all privacy rights move to that student away from the parents.
 Such things as progress in a course, deficiencies in a subject area, scores and grades on papers, exams, etc. are all examples of information that make up part of the student's education record.
 This information is protected under FERPA and the parents may not have access unless the student has provided written authorization that specifically identifies what information may be released to the parent(s).
 As a faculty member, to communicate with parents (or other third parties) at the student’s request, obtain written consent from the student.

-The public posting of grades either by the student's name, student identification number or Social Security number, without the student's written permission, is a violation of FERPA even if the names are obscured.
+The public posting of grades either by the student's name, university identification number (UID), Social Security number, all, or in part, or any other personal identifier (username, address, phone etc.) is a violation of FERPA, even if the names are obscured.
 Consider using Canvas or university tools with built-in security mechanisms.

 Returning graded papers and assignments

 Distributing graded work in a way that exposes the student's identity or leaving personally identifiable graded papers unattended is no different from posting grades publicly.
 If the papers contain "personally identifiable" information, then leaving them unattended for anyone to see is a violation of FERPA.
 Using readily available tools (e.g., Canvas) to distribute grades or graded papers should be given first consideration.
 Other possible solutions for distributing grade information to students would be to leave graded papers (exams, quizzes, and homework) with an assistant or secretary who would ask students for proper identification prior to distributing them.